-Research in the Franco group focuses on theory and computation as it applies to dynamical processes occurring at the nanoscale.
-We are particularly interested in new methods to probe and control the behavior of matter by means of external stimuli, a topic that we like to refer to as “Molecules Under Stress”.
-We tackle emerging problems at the interface between Chemistry, Physics and Nanoscience.
+Research in the Franco group focuses on theory and computation as it applies to dynamical processes occurring in molecules, nanoscale and extended systems.
+Work in the Franco group encompasses the development of new theories and simulation methods, the efficient implementation of these methods on high-performance computers, and the application of the resulting tools to identify new phenomenology and understand problems of fundamental and technological interest in the physical sciences.
+The group is particularly interested in exploring quantum frontiers in molecular science, and in developing new methods to probe and control the behavior of matter by means of external stimuli, a topic that they like to refer to as “Molecules Under Stress”.
+The Franco group strives to perform theory and simulation that stimulates experimental progress.

 - T. Boolakee, C. Heide, A. Garzón-Ramírez, H. B. Weber, I. Franco and P. Hommelhoff, “Light-field control of real and virtual charge carriers”, Nature 605, 251-255, 2022

 - L. Mejía, U. Kleinekathoefer and I. Franco, “Coherent and Incoherent Contributions to Molecular Electron Transport”, J. Chem.
 Phys.
 156, 094302, 2022

 - C. W. Kim and I. Franco, “Theory of Dissipation Pathways in Open Quantum Systems”, J. Chem.
 Phys.
 154, 084109, 2021

 - Z. Li, L. Mejía, J. Marrs, H. Jeong, J. Hihath, and I. Franco, “Understanding the Conductance Dispersion of Single-Molecule Junctions”, J. Phys.
 Chem.
 C, 125, 6, 3406, 2021